Enterprise AI | | 24 min read

 6. AI Onboarding and Offboarding Support

-Employee onboarding and offboarding often create IT workload.
-AI can generate role-based IT onboarding checklists, route access requests by role and department, answer new hire IT questions, track missing equipment or access, summarize onboarding status, flag offboarding tasks, identify unused licenses, draft manager reminders, and coordinate HR, IT, security, and facilities workflows.
+AI can generate IT onboarding checklists by role, route access requests by role and department, answer new hire IT questions, track missing equipment or access, summarize onboarding status, flag offboarding tasks, identify unused licenses, draft manager reminders, and coordinate HR, IT, security, and facilities workflows.

-This is a strong cross-functional AI use case because it improves employee experience while reducing repetitive IT coordination.
+This is a strong shared workflow because it improves employee experience while reducing repetitive IT coordination.
+The control point is still access.
+AI can coordinate the work, but approved identity workflows should control sensitive access and termination steps.

 7. AI for IT Operations and Problem Management

-The long-term opportunity is not just faster ticket closure.
-It is fewer preventable tickets, better service reliability, and stronger alignment between IT and business operations.
+The long term opportunity is fewer preventable tickets, better service reliability, and stronger alignment between IT and business operations.

 The IT AI Automation Maturity Model